-For the next 25 years, the Centennial Neighbourhoods Secondary Plan will provide a land use plan and policies to:
+The Centennial Neighbourhoods Secondary Plan provides a land use plan and policies that:

-- Guide change and redevelopment to achieve the future vision for the neighbourhood
+- Guide future change and redevelopment to achieve the future vision for the neighbourhood

 - Promote positive improvements